 As shown on Figure 11, this segment is a continuation of Segment 5 (described above).
 As shown on Figure 11, the trail will cross a private driveway, Furtado Lane, and Miramar Drive.
 In order to control vehicular speed at these crossings, the Project will elevate the trail no more than 6 inches and include signage and pavement markings in order to alert vehicles of the trail.
-This segment of trail will involve removal of vegetation, as well as construction of a 125 foot bridge, in order to accommodate the proposed Project and to minimize potential impacts to the existing creek that runs between Furtado Lane and Miramar Drive.
+This segment of trail will involve removal of vegetation, as well as construction of an 80-foot, 12-foot-wide pedestrian bridge over Arroyo de en Medio Creek, in order to accommodate the proposed Project and to minimize potential impacts to the existing creek that runs between Furtado Lane and Miramar Drive.
+The bridge will be a pre-fabricated steel truss superstructure, which will be founded on a reinforced concrete grade beam supported on 30-inch diameter cast-in-drilled hole piles (2 each abutment) that will require a pile-driver to install.
 The trail will generally be set back more than 60 feet from Highway 1, and the proposed bridge will be set back 100 feet from the highway.
 The Project will also include a raised crosswalk where the trail crosses Miramar Drive.